SLIPO-EU/FAGI/README.md

 * DE-AT
 * EL

+The `similarity` is also optional and it is used as a part of the custom matching process (default is JaroWinkler).
+The available values (case-insensitive) are the following:
+* sortedjarowinkler
+* jarowinkler
+* cosine
+* jaro
+* levenshtein
+* 2Gram
+* longestcommonsubsequence

 The `left`, `right`, `links` and `target` tags refer to the source and target datasets.
 Each of these XML tags contain additional tags that describe each of the datasets.

 Specifically: